Where to Buy DWN Trees

-Chinese Hackberry Celtis sinensis Deciduous shade tree, similar to elm, but smaller.
+Chinese Hackberry Celtis sinensis (Celtis sinensis) Deciduous shade tree, similar to elm, but smaller.
 Glossy, scallop-toothed, dark green leaves.
 Deep-rooted, tolerates heat, wind, drought, alkaline soil.
 30-40 ft., spreading growth habit.
-Sunset zones 8-16,18-20.
 USDA zones 6-9.

 Purple Robe Locust Robinia pseudoacacia 'Purple Robe' Shapely deciduous tree to 40 ft.
 Tolerates heat/cold/poor soil/drought.
 Small leaflets, reddish new growth.
 Large, purplish pink showy flowers, prolonged bloom.
 Deep watering recommended.
 Alternate scientific name Robinia x ambigua 'Purple Robe'.
 All zones.

 Autumn Fantasy® Maple Acer x freemanii 'Autumn Fantasy' Acer × freemanii ‘DTR 102’) Hybrid of red maple and silver maple.
 Bright red fall color, even in warm climates.
 Fast-growing, strong-limbed, tolerates alkaline soil, drought.
 USDA zones 5-9.

 Wilson Mimosa Albizia julibrissin 'Wilson' (Albizzia julibrissin ‘Wilson’) Rapid growth to 35 ft. high by 50 ft. wide.
 Fernlike branches, pink pompom flowers.
 Tolerates hot summer, desert conditions.
 Drought tolerant, but best with ample water.
 USDA Zones 6-10.